-- Set plays considered to be indirect are Kick-off, Kick-in, Pushing free kick, Corner kick and Goal kick or after an unsuccessful Penalty kick. - The ball must be deliberately played-at a second time by another robot of its own team before a goal may be scored.
-A deliberate play at the ball includes successfully kicking the ball, dribbling the ball or the goalkeeper playing at the ball with its hands. - If an indirect free kick is kicked directly into the opponent's goal, the goal does not count and a Goal kick is awarded. - Note that an own-goal may always be scored without requiring an indirect kick.
+- A robot may not score a goal from a direct kick, including via deflections. - Set plays considered to be indirect are Kick-off, Kick-in, Pushing free kick, Corner kick and Goal kick or after an unsuccessful Penalty kick. - The ball must be deliberately played-at a second time by another robot of its own team before a goal may be scored.
+A deliberate play at the ball includes successfully kicking the ball, dribbling the ball or the goalkeeper playing at the ball with its hands. - If an indirect free kick is kicked directly into the opponent's goal, the goal does not count and a Goal kick is awarded.

+• Note that an own-goal may always be scored without requiring an indirect kick.